 Skimmia reevesianaItem #7108 USDA Hardiness Zone: 7 - 9

-- OverviewLight Needs:Full to partial shadeWatering Needs:Requires regular watering to maintain consistently moist soil.Average Landscape Size:Slow growing to 2 ft. tall, 2 to 3 ft. wide.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Slow growing; reaches 2 ft. tall, 2 to 3 ft. wide.

-- DetailBotanical Pronunciation:SKIM-i-a REEV-si-AY-naPlant type:ShrubDeciduous/evergreen:EvergreenSunset climate zones:4 - 9, 14 - 22Growth habit:CompactGrowth rate:SlowAverage landscape size:Slow growing to 2 ft. tall, 2 to 3 ft. wide.Foliage color:GreenBlooms:Fragrant white flowers in spring.Flower color:WhiteDesign IdeasA small shrub for shade that is self-fertile, and so will set berries without worrying about separate male and female plants.
-It's small enough to plant as a grouping even in tiny courtyard gardens.Companion PlantsAzalea (Azalea); Camellia (Camellia); Fatsia (Fatsia); Rhododendron (Rhododendron); Hydrangea (Hydrangea)
+- DetailBotanical Pronunciation:SKIM-i-a ja-PON-i-ka REEV-si-AY-naPlant type:ShrubDeciduous/evergreen:EvergreenSunset climate zones:4 - 9, 14 - 22Growth habit:CompactGrowth rate:SlowAverage landscape size:Slow growing; reaches 2 ft. tall, 2 to 3 ft. wide.Foliage color:GreenBlooms:SpringFlower color:WhiteDesign IdeasA small shrub for shade that is self-fertile, and so will set berries without worrying about separate male and female plants.
+It's small enough to plant as a grouping even in tiny courtyard gardens.Companion PlantsAzalea (Azalea); Camellia (Camellia); Hydrangea (Hydrangea); Fatsia (Fatsia); Rhododendron (Rhododendron)